Administrative policy regarding leaves of absence for graduate students

 (c) Have received a previous extension of the degree time limit under this or any other policy.

 (1) Pre-request considerations.
 Prior to requesting a leave of absence, students should consider its potential implications for related matters including but not limited to: funding (assistantships and veterans benefits), loan repayment, immigration status, health insurance, university housing and future course scheduling and graduation issues.

-(a) Because of its direct relationship to student eligibility under certain visa regulations, students attending the university under the Student and Exchange Visitor Program (SEVIS) program should notify the office of global education before requesting a leave of absence under this policy.
+Because of its direct relationship to student eligibility under certain visa regulations, student attending the university under the student and exchange visitor program (SEVIS) should notify the office of global education before requesting a leave of absence under this policy.

 (2) Time limit.
 Leaves of absence are granted for a maximum of three consecutive semesters (e.g., fall, spring, summer).
 Students may request an extension for maximum one additional semester.
-Although a leave may be taken for as many as 12 months, students are encouraged to return to graduate study as soon as is reasonably possible to minimize the impact of the leave on degree progress.
+Although a leave may be taken for as many as twelve months, students are encouraged to return to graduate study as soon as is reasonably possible to minimize the impact of the leave on degree progress.
 The time taken on an approved leave of absence is not included in the time limitations for degree completion and advancement to candidacy for the doctoral degree.
-Refer to the College of Podiatric Medicine section in the University Catalog for leave of absence time limits and procedures for requesting a leave of absence for the Doctor of Podiatric Medicine degree.
+Refer to the college of podiatric medicine section in the university catalog for leave of absence time limits and procedures for requesting a leave of absence for the doctor of podiatric medicine degree.

 (2) Course withdrawal.
 Students who are registered for courses must drop or withdraw from all courses prior to taking leave.
 Course withdrawal does not negate a student’s financial obligation, and students will be held responsible for all balances due to the university consistent with all applicable university policies.
 Any applicable refunds will be processed per rule 3342-7-06 of the Administrative Code.